 The Mandarin Oriental Hotel Group has leveraged TrustYou's Reputation Management Platform to optimize their unique and global guest experience since 2016.
 The partnership began with the Analytics Platform allowing Mandarin Oriental to understand guest feedback and take action to improve the guest experience.

 They don’t want to think about travel when it’s over

 We’re sure you’ve experienced that sacred time between ending vacation and getting back to your daily routine.
 Catching up with friends or simply putting your mind to that new project at work.
 As mentioned above, time is precious and people have things to do after their vacation comes to an end.
 That’s why guests are not leaving a review right away, and it’s likely they will forget about it.

 Around 1 out of 4 readers don’t want to think about leaving a review when the travel is over.

 You do not keep your promises

-In a nutshell, to get more feedback from your guests - use advertising to your advantage, pay attention to the small details, incentivize your guests, implement the latest technologies for the hospitality industry and encourage your guests to share their impressions and feedback.
+In a nutshell, to get more feedback from your guests - use advertising to your advantage, incentivize your guests, implement the latest technologies for the hospitality industry and encourage your guests to share their impressions and feedback.
 Keeping the lines of communication open throughout the guest journey lets your guests know that their feedback matters, they can reach out at any time and have their issues solved on the spot.
 After all, listening to your guests' needs is one of the smartest decisions you could make for your business.

 Feel free to get in touch with our team of experts for a free consultation or if you have any questions!